 Philip Williams, also of Emmanuel Baptist, earned a first-place rating as well.
 Not only are Sara and Philip from the same church, but they take piano lessons from the same teacher, Linda Kaufman of Warrenville, who attends Faith Baptist Church in Winfield, a GARBC church.

-Across the county, competitions in Kansas, Western Missouri, Oklahoma, and Arizona have already taken place, and later this month competitions will begin in Michigan, New York, and Minnesota.
+Across the county, competitions in Kansas, Western Missouri, Oklahoma, and Arizona have already taken place.
+Later this month competitions will begin in Michigan, New York, and Minnesota.

 The state competitions top off months of hard work and practice for teens.
 Students have chosen to compete in one of two categories: either the scholarship category, where they can earn a college scholarship, or the open category, for students just developing their skills or who are not planning to attend one of the participating colleges.
 They choose among a wide variety of categories, including music, public speaking, Bible knowledge, art, writing, and digital media.